E-Code-AI/e-code/docs/getting-started.md

 > **Security Note:** Avoid committing the `.env` file.
 Store production secrets in the organization’s secret manager (e.g., GCP Secret Manager or HashiCorp Vault).

+> **AI Agent Reminder:** Without at least one of the AI provider keys set on the server (OpenAI, Anthropic, or Google GenAI),
+> requests made from the AI sidebar will appear to do nothing.
+The UI intentionally suppresses raw provider errors, so double-check
+> the environment variables when agent interactions seem unresponsive.

 ## 3. Provision the Database

 The project uses [Drizzle ORM](https://orm.drizzle.team/) to manage schema migrations.